 SponsorshipStudents must have a faculty member or instructor from their institution sponsor their submissions.
 Sponsors must submit the attached form, indicating their endorsement of the paper for submission.
 Signed Sponsorship forms must be scanned and emailed as an attachment along with your submission to firstname.lastname@example.org.

-Types of SubmissionsThere are three types of articles that can be submitted:
+Types of SubmissionsThere are two types of articles that can be submitted:

 Editorials (1-3 pages)- Opinion pieces that analyze or discuss a recent event and the relevant bioethical issues surrounding it.